-13 Arrangements for Adult Safeguarding should be reviewed to identify any potential risks/gaps in control or assurance in this area.
-Complete - The audit of practice in Adult Safeguarding was extended to evidence areas for improvement.
+13 Arrangements for Adult Safeguarding should be I reviewed to identify any potential risks/gaps in control I or assurance in this area.
+Complete Complete - The audit of practice in Adult Safeguarding was extended to evidence areas for improvement.
 Actions identified were completed and continue to be restated through training, refresher and CPD support forum.
 There is now a much clearer governance structure in the Trust as per the presentation in the EDSW report to Trust Board in January 2023.
-While there remain some areas of risk, mainly associated with the capacity issues of relevant staff across Directorates to deliver timely, quality outcomes, the linkages with Directorate Social Work Leads and developments in practice, training and support have strengthened the overall position.
-Complete 14 The Trust should consider the implications of implementing the Regional 'Being Open' framework which includes compliance with IHRD Recommendation 69 (i) ~ Trusts should appoint and train Executive Directors with specific responsibility for 'Issues of Candour'.
-Austin, Medical Director - Vivienne Toal, Director HROD Jun-24 Work commenced on Being Open along with Dr Peter McBride, DoH and will consider DoH direction on potential Duty of Candour consultation outcomes.
+While there remain some areas of risk, mainly associated with the capacity issues of relevant staff across Directorates to deliver timely, quality outcomes, the linkages with Directorate Social Work Leads and developments in practice, training and support have strengthened the overall position. · Complete 14 The Trust should consider the implications of implementing the Regional 'Being Open' framework which includes compliance with IHRD Recommendation I 69 (i) ~ Trusts should appoint and train Executive Directors with specific responsibility for 'Issues of I Candour'.
+Austin, Medical Director - Vivienne Toal, Director HROD Work commenced on Being Open along with Dr Peter McBride, DoH and will consider DoH direction on potential Duty of Candour consultation outcomes.
 Trust Being Open Workstream to be jointly chaired by Medical Director and Director of Human Resources and Organisational Development.
 SHSCT Being Open work has temporarily paused pending the outcome of the regional work being done by Dr Peter McBride.
-The Trust Being Open Policy paused pending the conclusion of the above. pending conclusion of Dr Peter McBride's work • Trust workstream on Being Open set up In Progress 15 The Trust should undertake an audit/review of the Management of Medical Devices and Equipment to provide assurance that systems are in place across the organisation.
-Teggart, Director Nov-23 In Progress 16 The Trust should develop an organisational risk audit and assessment tool with associated audit programme based on the Controls Assurance standards.
-Complete A review of the Controls Assurance process was carried out in 2022-23 alongside the establishment of the 3 new Governance Groups.
+The Trust Being Open Policy paused pending the conclusion of the above. pending conclusion of Dr Peter McBride's work • Trust workstream on Being Open set up In Progress 15 1 9 Teggart, Director Nov-23 · In Progress 16 based on the Controls Assurance standards.
+Catherine Teggart, Director of Finance,Procure ment & Estates Complete A review of the Controls Assurance process was carried out in 2022-23 alongside the establishment of the 3 new Governance Groups.
 It resulted in the decision to close the controls assurance group with oversight of the governance and controls reporting to the 3 Governance groups.
-A mapping exercise of the controls assurance areas were linked to the Governance Groups and these areas of governance are now being addressed and reviewed at Governance groups and reported to the TB Governance Committee Complete 17 Caroline Doyle, Interim Assistant Director Clinical & Social Care Governance Complete - Risk Management Strategy for 2019 - 2022 was approved.
-SMT has agreed its extension to September 2023 by which stage it is to be reviewed and approved by SMT Complete Complete 18 The Trust Board should consider the application of the Risk Appetite Matrix in respect of the organisation's Corporate Objectives and associated Board Assurance Framework and Corporate Risk Register.
-Executive Complete Trust Board formally agreed the Trust Risk Appetite statement in January 2024.
+A mapping exercise of the controls assurance areas were linked to the Governance Groups and these areas of governance are now being addressed and reviewed at Governance groups and reported to the TB Governance Committee Complete 17 J Caroline Doyle, Interim Assistant Director Clinical & Social Care Governance Complete Complete - Risk Management Strategy for 2019 - 2022 was approved.
+SMT has agreed its extension to September 2023 by which stage it is to be reviewed and approved by SMT Complete Complete 18 The Trust Board should consider the application of the Risk Appetite Matrix in respect of the organisation's Ecorporate Objectives and associated Board Assurance Framework and Corporate Risk Register.
+Complete Trust Board formally agreed the Trust Risk Appetite statement in January 2024.
 The Trust Risk Appetite will be applied to the development of the renewed Strategic Objectives and Corporate Risk Register from 2024.
-Complete
+Complete Complete